muritane/agent-theory/README.md

-# A Structural Theory of Viability, Collapse, and Topological Invariants
+# A Structural Theory Sketch of Viability, Collapse, and Topological Invariants
-*Under Bounded Cognition, Irreversibility, and Interface Constraints*
+*Non-Redundancy Under Bounded Cognition, Irreversibility, and Interface Constraints*

 ---

 ## Abstract

-This document presents a **structural theory of viability** for bounded agents operating under irreversible dynamics, finite feedback, and interface-constrained action, observation, and redesign.
-The theory argues that when abstraction, approximation, and collapse are unavoidable, the only properties that reliably determine long-horizon viability are **topological invariants of reachability**.
+This document presents a **structural theory sketch of viability** for bounded agents operating under irreversible dynamics, finite feedback, and interface-constrained action, observation, coordination, and redesign.

+The central claim is deliberately narrow:

+> **Under bounded cognition and irreversible dynamics, long-horizon viability is governed not by optimality, intelligence, or semantics, but by the preservation of non-redundant reachability relations across interfaces.**

+When abstraction, approximation, and collapse are unavoidable, most descriptive, metric, probabilistic, and semantic detail is necessarily discarded.
+What remains invariant under repeated collapse are **topological properties of reachability**: connectivity, disconnection, bottlenecks, redundancy, and minimal cut sets.

+This document does **not** propose a predictive model, learning algorithm, or optimization framework.
+Instead, it identifies **structural non-redundancies**—distinctions that cannot be discarded without destroying future actionability—across biological, computational, institutional, and linguistic systems.

-The framework integrates:
+The sketch integrates:
 - irreversible collapse and loss allocation,
 - interface reachability and redesign limits,
+- conditional state expansion and mandatory retraction,
 - externalized memory and persistence,
 - descriptive versus routing representations,
 - origin markers as references for pre-collapse optionality,
 - and fast safety loops as structurally mandatory components.

-Rather than proposing a theory of meaning, intelligence, or optimization, this document clarifies **what cannot be discarded without destroying future actionability**, and why recurring architectural patterns are inevitable consequences of causal structure rather than design preference.
+The framework is intentionally incomplete and open-ended.
+Its purpose is to clarify what must be preserved for viability under constraint, and to provide a structural skeleton on which domain-specific theories, formalisms, and empirical work may be built.

 ---

+## 0. Core Claim and Status of This Document

+This document advances a **single core structural claim**:

+> **Given bounded cognition, irreversible dynamics, and interface-constrained interaction, certain distinctions are non-redundant: once lost, no increase in intelligence, computation, or semantic richness can recover future reachability.**

+All other claims in this document elaborate consequences of this non-redundancy.

+### 0.1 What “Theory Sketch” Means Here

+This work is a *theory sketch* in the following precise sense:

+- It identifies **invariants** rather than full dynamics.
+- It establishes **necessity claims**, not sufficiency claims.
+- It characterizes **failure modes**, not success guarantees.
+- It constrains possible architectures without prescribing implementations.

+No claims are made that the framework is:
+- complete,
+- uniquely correct,
+- formally minimal,
+- or empirically exhaustive.

+The sketch is intended to remain open to:
+- further formalization (e.g., graph-theoretic, control-theoretic, or categorical),
+- empirical instantiation in specific domains,
+- revision as new constraints, counterexamples, or boundary cases are identified.

+### 0.2 What Is Not Claimed

+In particular, this document does **not** claim that:

+- preserving these invariants is sufficient for success,
+- viable systems are optimal, intelligent, or robust by default,
+- all failures are predictable in advance,
+- or that semantic meaning plays an intrinsic or irreducible role.

+The claim is strictly **negative and structural**:

+> **Certain losses cannot be compensated for downstream, and systems that survive over long horizons are forced to preserve the corresponding structures.**

+---

 ## 1. Scope and Non-Claims

-This theory is intended as:
+This theory sketch is intended as:

 - a structural account of non-redundancy under irreversibility,
 - a framework for identifying viability-critical distinctions,